Art Deco 1930s Multi-Coloured Glass Vintage Flowers Brooch

 Condition Report:

-Very Good - Some darkening to a couple of paste stones.
-This is only visible upon very close inspection and does not detract from the appeal of the piece.
+Very Good - Some clouding to a couple of the stones and scratches to the surface of a couple too.
+This is only visible upon very close inspection with a magnifying glass.
+It is consistent with age and use and do not detract from the overall appeal of the piece.

 So very Deco, this dress clip dates from the late 1930s and is an early creation by Trifari.